NBISweden/IgDiscover-legacy/doc/guide.rst

 Obtaining a V/D/J database
 ==========================

-We use the term “database” to refer to three FASTA files that contain the sequences for the VH, DH and JH genes.
+We use the term “database” to refer to three FASTA files that contain the sequences for the V, D and J genes.
 IMGT provides `sequences for download <http://www.imgt.org/vquest/refseqh.html>`_.
-You need to get the IGHV, IGHD and IGHJ files for your species.
+For discovering new VH genes for example, you need to get the IGHV, IGHD and IGHJ files of your species.
 As IgDiscover uses this only as a starting point, using a similar species will also work.

 The files you get from IMGT are not ready to use.
 You should run the script ``edit_imgt_file.pl`` on them that the `IgBLAST authors provide on their FTP server <ftp://ftp.ncbi.nih.gov/blast/executables/igblast/release/>`_.
-Run it for all three downloaded files, and make sure that the files are called ``VH.fasta``, ``DH.fasta`` and ``JH.fasta``.
+Run it for all three downloaded files, and make sure that the files are called ``V.fasta``, ``D.fasta`` and ``J.fasta``.
+You always need a file with D genes even if you analyze light chains.

 In case you have used IgBLAST previously, note that there is no need to run the ``makeblastdb`` tool yourself as IgDiscover will do that for you.